 - Talk to your healthcare team or the manager of the area

 - Leave a written message for the staff

-- Talk to the staff caring for you or their manager and tell them your concerns
+- Talk to the staff, or their manager, caring for you and talk about your concerns

-- By contacting the Patient safety and Clinical Improvement Manager on 02 9382 7323
+- Contact the Patient safety and Clinical Improvement Manager on 02 9382 7323

-- By sending a letter to: Patient safety and Clinical Improvement Manager (Sydney and Sydney Eye Hospital GPO Box 1614, Sydney, NSW, 2001)
+- Send a letter to: Patient safety and Clinical Improvement Manager (Sydney and Sydney Eye Hospital GPO Box 1614, Sydney, NSW, 2001)